 The website also has a useful “map” tool where you can enter your ZIP code and search for the nearest Freestyle Libre Sensor supplier to you.

-UK: £57.95 including VAT (which you can claim back) For a starter pack including 2 sensors and the reader, it’s a total of £159.95 including VAT (which you can claim back)
+UK: £57.95 including VAT (which you can claim back) For a starter pack including 2 sensors and the reader, it’s a total of £159.95 including VAT (which you can claim back) It is now available on the NHS if you qualify.

 Australia: $92.50 for a sensor/ $95.00 for the reader.